Electrician Jobs at FTI with Visa Sponsorship

 Which visa types does FTI commonly use for Electrician roles?

-FTI sponsors across several visa categories for Electrician positions, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, and F-1 OPT for recent graduates completing their practical training period.
+FTI sponsors across several visa categories for Electrician positions, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, and F-1 OPT for recent graduates completing their practical training period.
 For longer-term employees, FTI has also supported EB-2 and EB-3 Green Card pathways.
 The right category depends on your nationality, degree background, and how the specific role is structured.

 What qualifications does FTI expect for sponsored Electrician positions?